Circular orders: topology and continuous actions: Split spaces and topological properties of COTS

 \begin{cor} Let $(X,R)$ be a circularly ordered space and $c \in X$.
-Then for the single-split space $X(c)=[c^-,c^+]$ the following conditions are satisfied: \begin{itemize} \item [(i)] The corresponding map $q: X(c) \to X$ is a continuous closed c-order preserving map. \item [(ii)] $X$ is compact (resp. locally compact, metrizable, separable) if and only if $X(c)$ is compact (resp. locally compact, metrizable, separable). \item [(iii)] The restriction of $q$ on $X(c) \setminus \{c^-, c^+\}$ is a homeomorphism with $X \setminus \{c\}$.
-Moreover, this map is COP. \end{itemize} \end{cor} \begin{proof} (i) and (ii) If $A:=\{c\}$ is a singleton then the COTS $X_A$ is naturally homeomorphic to the LOTS $X(c)$.
+Then for the single-split space $X(c)=[c^-,c^+]$ the following conditions are satisfied: \begin{itemize} \item [(i)] The corresponding map $q \colon X(c) \to X$ is a continuous perfect c-order preserving map. \item [(ii)] $X$ is compact (resp. locally compact, metrizable, separable) if and only if $X(c)$ is compact (resp. locally compact, metrizable, separable). \item [(iii)] The restriction of $q$ on $X(c) \setminus \{c^-, c^+\}$ is a homeomorphism with $X \setminus \{c\}$. \end{itemize} \end{cor} \begin{proof} (i) and (ii) If $A:=\{c\}$ is a singleton then the COTS $X_A$ is naturally homeomorphic to the LOTS $X(c)$.
 Now use Lemma \ref{c-doubling}.